How To Get A Medical Marijuana Card In Minnesota

 - A patient must possess a state issued registry ID

-- Hemp CBD oil which is derived from the hemp plant is legal throughout the United States, however to obtain cannabis derived low-THC high-CBD Medicines for medical use, you will need to receive a recommendation from a qualified physician.
+Hemp CBD oil which is derived from the hemp plant is legal throughout the United States.
+Hemp derived CBD oil is legal, however to obtain Cannabis derived CBD oil, you will need to be entered into the registry.

 What is the difference between CBD & THC?